 There were 4 resignations from the Board of Trustees during the year.
-One of those who resigned has since become a Member.
 Replacements are actively being sought for the remaining vacancies.
 Trustees complete an annual skills audit and are encouraged to participate in training to further their knowledge.
 They have access to a range of training opportunities and current information on changes to the education landscape through Devon Educations Services, National Governance Association, Devon Association of Governors and the Confederation of School Trusts.